Skip to main content

 maskA:drawPolygon(StarVertices(160, false))

-Here, we use DrawNode to create a star-shaped mask.
+Here, we use DrawNode to draw a star shape as the mask node.

 local targetA = Model("Model/xiaoli.model")